 All-but-unknown is another orchestral work, Musiques de plein air, Op.
 44 (Outdoor Music).
 Schmitt had actually started work on this three-movement suite before he won the Prix de Rome.
 While at the Villa Medici, Schmitt completed the composition and submitted it as an envoi to the Conservatoire.
 The score is marked “Rome — 1900” although the music wouldn’t be published until 1914 (by Durand).

 Schmitt dedicated the suite to T. J. Guéritte, an important Parisian impresario who was responsible for organizing concerts of French music in England, and who brought Claude Debussy to London to conduct his own works.
-The first performances of the score were in 1906 at the Paris Conservatoire and also at Salle Erard in Paris by the Lamoureux Concerts Orchestra, conducted by Désiré-Emile Inghelbrecht.
-Thereafter the piece was taken up by Louis Hasselmans and his Association des Concerts Hasselmans (presented at the Salle Gaveau in January 1909).
+The first performances of the various movements of the score were in 1906 and 1907 at the Paris Conservatoire and also at Salle Erard in Paris by the Lamoureux Concerts Orchestra.
+Thereafter the complete three-movement score was taken up by Louis Hasselmans and his Association des Concerts Hasselmans (presented at the Salle Gaveau in January 1909).
 In America, it was first heard at a Boston Symphony Orchestra concert in March 1919 under the direction of the French composer-conductor Henri Rabaud.

 Musiques de plein air is in three movements, as follows: